wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-cluster-hpcpack.md

 <properties
- pageTitle="Linux compute VMs in an HPC Pack cluster | Microsoft Azure" description="How to script the deployment of an HPC Pack cluster in Azure containing a head node running Windows Server with Linux compute nodes." services="virtual-machines" documentationCenter=""
+ pageTitle="Linux compute VMs in an HPC Pack cluster | Windows Azure" description="How to script the deployment of an HPC Pack cluster in Azure containing a head node running Windows Server with Linux compute nodes." services="virtual-machines" documentationCenter=""